-- If your undergraduate or graduate degree is from an institution where English is not the official language of instruction, please submit official TOEFL or IELTS scores that are less than two years old.
+- If your undergraduate or graduate degree is from an institution where English is not the official language of instruction, please submit official TOEFL, IELTS or Duolingo English Test scores that are less than two years old.
 View TOEFL and IELTS score requirements.

 - If approved, non-degree status only lasts for one semester, and students are permitted to take two classes for a total of six credits during that semester.
 Non-degree students who are seeking to attend for more than one semester, or to take additional courses, must contact The Graduate School.
 Please note that you can only transfer a maximum of six credits into any graduate program.

 - Students may petition The Graduate School to extend their non-degree study to additional terms or for additional credits, but only six credits earned in this status may be transferred into a degree or certificate program